 “Hey Ethel, you seen how fat the squirrels are this fall?
-It’s a sure sign, we’re gonna have a whopper of a winter”
+It’s a sure sign, we’re in for a whopper of a winter”

-Yup, it’s that time of year again.
-It’s time for pro and amateurs alike to expound on their weather and climate theories.
-Honestly, I love to hear it all: he height of the bear grass, the fatness of the squirrels, the science of analogous years and the influence of large scale climatic forces.
-I’ll never stop looking out the window to figure out which way the wind blows but, in this world of more-is-better psychology, I say, the more weather predictions the better – because it beats talking about politics.
+(Updated for winter 2018-19) Yup, it’s that time of year again.
+It’s time for pros and amateurs alike to expound on their weather and climate theories.
+Honestly, I love to hear it all: the height of the bear grass, the fatness of the squirrels, the science of analogous years and the influence of large scale climatic forces.
+I’ll never stop looking out the window to figure out which way the wind blows, but in this world of more-is-better psychology, I say, the more weather prognostication the better – because it beats talking about politics.

 One thing is for certain, fall is here and the snow has already begun to fly in the mountains.
-It’s only mid-October and the Cascades have already seen multiple significant snow events.
 Hmmm, what does that mean for the upcoming season of snow sliding?
 I’ll be damned if know, but it’s good for stoking the enthusiasm for the season.

-A second piece of information that appears to be coming into focus at this point is that the Pacific Ocean is approaching La Nina conditions – this means the ocean surface temps near the equator are cooler than average.
-It’s part of the larger ENSO phenomenon and its counterpart is El Niño.
+A second piece of information that appears to be coming into focus at this point is that the Pacific Ocean is showing strengthening El Niño conditions – this means the ocean surface temps near the equator are warmer than average.
+It’s part of the larger ENSO phenomenon and its counterpart is La Niña.
 Have trouble remembering the difference between La Niña and El Niño?
 Keep Reading.
 Below is an article from the archives that lays out ENSO and what it means for your ski season.
 It originally appeared in Off-Piste Magazine Issue 38.

 It’s the subject of pre-season fantasies and anxieties alike: Will El Niño bring a ski season for the ages, or one to be forgotten?
 Do you find that there’s a mystique surrounding the phenomenon and what it has to do with your powder prospects?
 Perhaps you and your touring partners have discussed it between breaths on the uptrack.
 We offer you a foundation on which to base your ski-related musings as we examine El Niño and take a look toward our up-and-coming 2008-09 ski season.